 Mathias congratulates a classmate after the graduation ceremony.

 Jackie and Julie are delighted to be a part of COACH's very first graduating class.

 The COACH programming team with college President Dr. Caputo and their LERN International Programming award.

 Brandon, Paul and Ashton celebrate their COACH graduation.

 How to Apply

 To apply for COACH, please submit a completed application, the most recent IEP and two letters of recommendation with at least one from a transition teacher or special education resource personnel.
+Letters of recommendation should be written by non-family members.
 Applicants will also complete an in-person interview independently with program staff and must be able to be independent on campus during the program.
 The application deadline for the fall 2021 cohort is Friday, May 14, 2021.